ctsrc/todo/README.md

 Of course a million TODO web apps exist already.
 It is widely known that TODO apps are more or less the "hello world" of web apps.

-The reason I wanted to have a TOSO app, is that I wanted one that is super basic and that doesn't require any build step and that can work as an offline-capable PWA.
+The reason I wanted to have a TODO app, is that I wanted one that is super basic and that doesn't require any build step and that can work as an offline-capable PWA.
 So this is that, and here it is.
 Thanks, ChatGPT! :)

 https://ctsrc.github.io/todo/